-This hillside canyon adjacent to Griffith Park with panoramic city views, an expansive leveled landscape and mature trees are what drew the owners to the property.
-The existing house however, possessed a handful of oddities that needed to be addressed: the house had two kitchens, a motorized bathroom wall opened to the living room, built-in cabinets were built to fit outdated hi-fi equipment and a visually disorienting variety of polyurethaned wood.
+This hillside canyon adjacent to Griffith Park with expansive views, a large leveled landscape and mature trees are what drew the owners to the property.
+The existing house however, possessed a handful of conditions that required attention: there were two kitchens, a motorized bathroom wall opened to the living room, built-in cabinets were built to fit outdated hi-fi equipment and a disorienting variety of polyurethaned woods.

 The original mid-century post & beam house was constructed in 1953.
 The adjacent land was purchased and joined in the 1990’s, which created a larger piece of property with two separate houses.
 In 2007 the two structures were combined into a single home, but the result left the house lacking synthesis.

 House renovations focused on two primary strategies: re-cladding the exterior and organizing the interior to take advantage of the large level garden and the views beyond the property.

-Mike Jacobs, Guillaume Lapointe, Zoe Goodman, S am Winward
+Mike Jacobs, Sam Winward, Guillaume Lapointe, Zoe Goodman

 General Contractor: Hiteck Construction